sma-software/openviriato.algorithm-platform.py-client/walkthroughs/rerouting_a_train/source/rerouting_a_train.src.md

 # Rerouting a Train

 In this walkthrough we will show how to reroute a train.
 The scope of this article is only to show how a train can be rerouted on a technical level.
-For more detailed information we refer the developer to the C# API Documentation Chapter _Routing Edges and Routes_, which is part of the documentation provided with the Algorithm Research Package.
+For more detailed information we refer the developer to the C# API Documentation Chapter _Routing Edges and Routes_, which is part of the documentation provided with the Algorithm Research SDK.

 ## The Method for Rerouting Trains